varbench/methods/programs/Impurity/README.md

 ### 1. TRIQS

+First, install the [C++ requirements of TRIQS](https://triqs.github.io/triqs/latest/installation/requirements.html) on your system.
+Also create a Python virtual environment, and install the Python requirements with `pip install -r requirements.txt`.

-Our calculations were performed using TRIQS version 3.1.x.
+Our calculations were performed using TRIQS version 3.1.1.
 Use the following bash script for installation:

 ```bash